jxzhangjhu/jxzhangjhu.github.io/_pages/about.md

 <!-- I am an AI Researcher at [Intuit AI Research](https://www.intuit.com/technology/), leading a research team working in Reliable and Robust AI.  -->

-🔭 I am a Senior Staff Research Scientist at [Intuit AI Research](https://www.intuit.com/technology/), leading a research team specializing in **Generative AI** (including large language models, diffusion models, vision-language models), and **AI Reliability** (focusing on uncertainty, confidence, and robustness).
+🔭 I am an AI Senior Staff Research Scientist at [Intuit AI Research](https://www.intuit.com/technology/), leading a research team specializing in **Generative AI** (including large language models, diffusion models, vision-language models), and **AI Reliability** (focusing on uncertainty, confidence, and robustness).
 Prior to this, I was a Research Staff in the Computer Science and Mathematics Division at [Oak Ridge National Laboratory](https://www.ornl.gov/) (ORNL) under the US Department of Energy ([DOE](https://www.energy.gov/)).
 My research at ORNL was dedicated to advancing *AI for Science* on state-of-the-art supercomputers, like [Summit](https://www.olcf.ornl.gov/summit/) and [Frontier](https://www.olcf.ornl.gov/frontier/).
 I received my Ph.D. from the [Johns Hopkins University](https://www.jhu.edu/) with an emphasis on [uncertainty quantification](https://jscholarship.library.jhu.edu/items/e16083fd-45c4-4ec1-936a-dff3e08e1382).

 <!-- **Recent Research Interest:**   -->